 For AIDS continuous submission applications, use Forms-C when you submit your application on or before May 23, 2016 (note this is an earlier cut-off than standard).
 AIDS continuous submission applications submitted on or before May 23, 2016 will go to the October 2016 advisory council round.
 Applications submitted after that time must use Forms-D and will be assigned to the January 2017 advisory council round.

 Funding opportunity announcements for which rigor and transparency should be addressed will include specific review language for rigor and transparency.
-For announcements published in October 2015, the Funding Opportunity Announcements for which rigor apply will be updated with the applicable review criteria at the end of November 2015.

 Three elements of the policy (scientific premise, scientific rigor, and relevant biological variables such as sex) should be addressed within the Research Strategy section, as these elements are integral to the research plan.
 Since scientific premise will be reviewed and scored as part of the Significance review criterion, it is suggested that applicants address premise as part of their corresponding Significance section in the research strategy.
 Scientific rigor and relevant biological variables will be reviewed and scored as part of the Approach review criterion.